 Heat a non-stick pan over medium heat and cook the balls until golden and crisp on the outside, turning gently to colour evenly.
 Serve warm, with homemade marinara sauce, while the centres are soft and melted.

-Helpful Tips & Tricks for the Best Stuffed Mozzarella Bombs
+Helpful Tips & Tricks

+Can I make these ahead of time?
 Yes.
-You can shape the mozzarella bombs and refrigerate them for up to 24 hours before cooking.
-Cook just before serving for the best texture.
+Shape the bombs and refrigerate them for up to 24 hours before cooking.
+Cook just before serving for the best texture and a properly melted centre.

+Can I freeze them?
 Yes.
-Freeze them after shaping and before cooking.
+Freeze after shaping and before cooking.
+Cook straight from frozen, adding a few extra minutes to the cooking time and keeping the heat gentle enough for the centre to warm through properly. after shaping and before cooking.
 Cook from frozen, adding a few extra minutes to the cooking time.

 If you make this recipe I’d love to hear how it turned out.
 Leave a comment below and let me know.
 It genuinely makes a difference to know what’s working and what isn’t, and I read every single one.
 You can also find me on Pinterest, Instagram and Facebook where I share new recipes, behind the scenes and whatever else is happening in the kitchen at Poetry of Spices.